Aberdeenshire man sets the fastest time at the Etape Caledonia 2021

 Many of the riders participating are doing so to raise money for special causes.

-Over 250 riders were participating to raise funds for the charity partners such as Marie Curie and Scotland’s Charity Air Ambulance.
+More than 250 riders were participating to raise funds for the event’s charity partners such as Marie Curie and Scotland’s Charity Air Ambulance.

 The funds raised from the event will go towards essential care to people living with a terminal illness as well as emotional support to their loved ones.